 Free Drawing Apps

 If you aren’t able to procure a license for Adobe Cloud but absolutely require something with Photoshop-esque features, GIMP is exactly what you need.
 It’s been around a long time, too, so it has a wealth of features that are constantly being updated and improved.
 Some might argue that it is the best free drawing app available due to the advanced feature set.
+It’s easy to use and you can save your files in jpeg, png, svg, or pdf.
 Why not take it for a spin for your next poster design?

 iPad Sketch Apps

 Available on the app store, Graphic is a lightweight, powerful iPhone drawing app that produces vector-based art and is designed to be as simple as possible so that literally anyone can pick up a device and create pleasing artwork.
 It works on iOS on Mac, iPhone, and iPad, which lets you take your work virtually anywhere.
-While it has a $40 price tag, it’s justifiable in terms of the quality of work this app can create to help improve your illustration portfolio](https://www.format.com/magazine/resources/illustration/illustration-portfolio-examples-2016) !
+You can even save your work easily as png, jpeg, svg, pdf or more.
+While it has a $40 price tag, it’s justifiable in terms of the quality of work this app can create to help improve your illustration portfolio !

 This great little digital drawing app is offered at the low price of $2.79 and provides a great budget-friendly set of art tools for creating sketches on the go.
 It’s lightweight and user-friendly—the layout is super-simple, and every feature is so responsive that it feels like a more pro-oriented product.
 Rather than drowning in features, it keeps things simple and doesn’t bog the user down with extra bells and whistles.